compilers-course-materials/starter-adder/README.md

 infrastructure:

 - A parser for Adder (`parser.mly` and `lexer.mll`), which takes concrete syntax (text files) and turns it into instances of the `expr` datatype.
+You don't need to edit this.

 - A main program (`main.ml`) that uses the parser and compiler to produce assembly code from an input Adder text file.
+You don't need to edit this.

 - A `Makefile` that builds `main.ml`, builds a tester for Adder that you will modify (`test.ml`), and manipulates assembly programs created by the Adder compiler.
+You don't need to edit the `Makefile`, but you will edit `test.ml`.

 - An OCaml program (`runner.ml`) that works in concert with the `Makefile` to allow you to compile and run an Adder program from within OCaml, which is quite useful for testing.
+You don't need to edit `runner.ml`.

 All of your edits—which will be to write the compiler for Adder, and test it—will happen in `test.ml` and `compile.ml`.